smart-data-models/dataModel.IssueTracking/Open311_ServiceType/doc/new_spec_EN-US.md

 ## List of properties

-- `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided.  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
+- `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `attributes`: As per the [Service Definition](http://wiki.open311.org/GeoReport_v2/#get-service-definition) structure defined by Open 311.  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`:   - `location`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso`:   - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI Entity type
+This will usually be allocated by the storage platform.  - `description`: A description of this item  - `effectiveSince`: The date on which the service type was created.
+This date might be different than the entity creation date  - `group`: A category to group this service type within.
+This provides a way to group several service request types under one category such as sanitation  - `id`: Unique identifier of the entity  - `jurisdiction_id`: The unique ID of the legal entity of the service (i.e. city).  - `keywords`: A comma separated list of tags or keywords to help users identify the request type.
+This can provide synonyms of the service_name and group.  - `location`:   - `name`: The name of this item.  - `open311:metadata`: This field is not strictly needed as the proposed entity encompasses the attribute definition as well.
+If defined, its value must be `true` if the `attributes` property is defined and its array value is not empty.
+Otherwise it must be equal to `false`  - `open311:type`: realtime: The service request ID will be returned immediately after the service request is submitted. batch: A token will be returned immediately after the service request is submitted.
+This token can then be later used to return the service request ID. blackbox: No service request ID will be returned after the service request is submitted.
+Enum:'realtime, batch, blackbox'.   - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `provider`: Provider of the service  - `seeAlso`: list of uri pointing to additional resources about the item  - `service_code`: The unique identifier for the service request type.  - `service_name`: The human readable name of the service request type.  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI Entity type.
+It has to be Open311ServiceType
 Required properties
+- `id`  - `type`
+As per [Open311](http://wiki.open311.org/GeoReport_v2/#get-service-list) an entity of type `ServiceType` is an acceptable 311 service request type.
+A request type can be unique to the city/jurisdiction.
+Please note that this data model has not been harmonized  style.
+We have decided to keep the same property names and structure, although we strongly believe the Open311 model can be leveraged.
-- `id`  - `type`  ## Data Model description of properties
+## Data Model description of properties
 Sorted alphabetically (click for details)
 <details><summary><strong>full yaml details</strong></summary>
 ```yaml